 I am pregnant, can I travel to Uganda ?

-Due to the presence of malaria in Uganda, we do not advise on travel during pregnancy.
+Due to the presence of malaria and zika virus in Uganda, we do not advise on travel during pregnancy.
 Always check with your doctor before travelling.

-Email Derek or Craig if you'd like to start planning a trip.
+Email Craig or Derek if you'd like to start planning a trip.